caedmonjudd/betterlorem/README.md

 # BetterLorem #

-Welcome to BetterLorem -- hopefully a better way to generate the famous Lorem Ipsum text for your applications.
+Welcome to BetterLorem -- a better way to generate the famous Lorem Ipsum text for your applications.
 Every call to BetterLorem will generate a new transcript based on your parameters -- no two are the same.

 This gem works great as a view helper, a lazy attribute for FactoryGirl -- really anywhere you need to call it.